-Make your own dried soup mix.
-Healthy and full of flavor bean and vegetable soup recipe.
+Healthy and full of flavor mixed bean and vegetable soup mix is a critical pantry item, if you’re soup lovers like us.
 Beans add extra texture and flavor to this vegetable soup.
 Light in calories yet packed with flavor.
+In this post, learn how to have a mix of beans and a seasoning mix on hand all Winter long.

 Have I told you how wonderful the crock pot is for cooking dried beans?
 It’s great for resurrecting those wonderful legumes into a perfectly textured protein for a hearty vegetable soup.
 So easy, no presoaking, no simmering … just rinse them, toss those dried beans into the slow cooker in the morning, add water, a bay leaf or two, a ham bone if you’d like, and by mid-afternoon and you’re ready to make soup for your evening meal.
 Voila.

 By the way, is your family soup nuts like us? follow my Soups, Stews and Chili board on Pinterest.
 A great resource for all things soup.